Restream/reindexer/readme.md

 - Memory overhead is about 32 bytes per document + ≈4-16 bytes per each search index.

 - There is an object cache on the Go level for deserialized documents produced after query execution.
-Future queries use pre-deserialized documents, which cuts repeated deserialization and allocation costs.
+Future queries use pre-deserialized documents, which cuts repeated deserialization and allocation costs

 - The Query interface uses `sync.Pool` for reusing internal structures and buffers.
 Combining of these techings let's Reindexer execute most of queries without any allocations.

+### Full text search
+Reindexer has internal full text search engine.
+Full text search usage documentation and examples are [here](fulltext.md)

 ### Disk Storage

 Reindexer can store documents to and load documents from disk via LevelDB.
 Documents are written to the storage backend asynchronously by large batches automatically in background.

 When a namespace is created, all its documents are stored into RAM, so the queries on these documents run entirely in in-memory mode.

 ## Usage